Responding to Complaints of Sexual Harassment

 - The complainant and the respondent have five (5) business days following receipt of outcome to appeal the decision of the SHB.

-- Should an individual wish to appeal the decision of the SHB beyond five days after receiving notification of the University’s decision, he/she should bring the matter to the attention of the Vice President for Campus Life and Operational Management citing reasons for the request.
+- Should an individual wish to appeal the decision of the SHB beyond five days after receiving notification of the University’s decision, he/she should bring the matter to the attention of the Senior Vice President citing reasons for the request.
 This type of appeal is reserved for special circumstances, such as new information that was not available prior to the expiration of the five-day appeal period.

-- This appeal must be provided in writing to the Vice President for Campus Life and Operational Management.
+- This appeal must be provided in writing to the Senior Vice President.
 This appeal must be based on one or more of the following: (a) new evidence relevant to the reviewed matter and a reason why it was not available at the time of the hearing, (b) a perceived violation of due process and justification for the claim, (c) unjust sanctions or a lack there of with an explanation for the reason for such claim.
-The Vice President for Campus Life and Operational Management will provide the Title IX Coordinator with the appeal and supporting evidence.
+The Senior Vice President will provide the Title IX Coordinator with the appeal and supporting evidence.

 - Should the basis for appeal meet the criteria previously mentioned and be deemed valid by the Title IX Coordinator, the matter will be referred to the SHCA.